dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Stream Services/Azure Event Hub.md

 **Namespace**
 Container for Event Hubs.
 More than one Event Hub can belong to a namespace
 Any option applied to Namespace applies to all Event Hubs within it
-Throughput units that determine the throughput of Event Hub is set on the Namespace The Event Hub <u>namespace</u> needs to be <u>created before</u> creating Event Hub
+Throughput units that determine the throughput of Event Hub is set on the Namespace
+Event Hub <u>namespace</u> needs to be <u>created before</u> creating Event Hub

 **Event Producer**: Applications that sends data to Event Hub